Collagen, elastin, keratin - your skin

 EAT ANTIOXIDANTS

-To build up the body's levels of collagen , elastin and keratin, it is important to eat foods that contain antioxidants, which help maintain the skin's collagen, elastin and keratin levels – while fighting oxidative stress.
+In order to build up the body's levels of collagen , elastin and keratin, it is important to eat foods that contain antioxidants, which help maintain the skin's collagen, elastin and keratin levels – while fighting oxidative stress.

 PROTECT YOURSELF FROM THE SUN'S HARMFUL RAYS